tentacletales/tentacletales.github.io/_posts/2019-08-03-Bedlamite.md

 title: The Bedlamite
 subtitle: Fiction by Pete Spahn
 comments: true
-tags: [Dark Trails, Short Gaming Fiction]
+tags: [Dark Trails, Short Gaming Fiction, Bedlamite]
 ---

 **Editor’s Note:** This is the first in a series of short fiction based on [Dark Trails RPG](https://www.darktrailsrpg.com) classes by Pete Spahn.
 As part of separate project Pete and his partner Brandon Goeringer have a separate  where they stat out the story.